AbdallaAlhag/file-upload-platform/README.md

     -> drag and drop files would be cool but idk
 # Bug:
     -> got empty results message working on box view, but when we switch to row view it doesn't return cuz we don't refresh page, this is a backend project so it's not a big deal, we can just leave it empty.
 Too much work for little results.
-    -> recently deleted files action do not work(can only preview) -> Context menu looks for file modal and not recentlyDeleted modal, so just catches an error: file not found for these functions.
-Not bad, i'll stick with it for now

     -> if you delete a shared file, it just goes  to the recently deleted of the person who owns it, interesting -> filter resets after results
     -> people filter doesn't work!!! correctly with shared with me